textsize medium large larger

 Overall Score

-The Overall Surgical Care Improvement Score summarizes all surgical care measures for recommended care except VTE Prophylaxis Ordered.
+The Overall Surgical Care Improvement Score summarizes all surgical care measures for recommended care.

 Preventive Antibiotic Started 1 Hour Before Surgery